MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/import-vs-directquery.md

 ## DirectQuery Connections

 The navigation experience is slightly different when connecting to an SAP BW source in DirectQuery mode.
-The Navigator will still display a list of available InfoProviders and BEx queries in SAP BW, however no Power BI query is defined in the process.
+The navigator will still display a list of available InfoProviders and BEx queries in SAP BW, however no Power BI query is defined in the process.
 You'll select the source object itself, that is, the InfoProvider or BEx query, and see the field list with the characteristics and key figures once you connect.

 For SAP BW queries with variables, you can enter or select values as parameters of the query.
 Select the **Apply** button to include the specified parameters in the query.

 Instead of a data preview, the metadata of the selected InfoCube or BEx Query is displayed.
-Once you select the **Load** button in the **Navigator**, no data will be imported.
+Once you select the **Load** button in **Navigator**, no data will be imported.

 ![Load into DirectQuery](load-into-directquery.png)